cozy/cozy-stack/docs/workers.md

     -   `type` string of the content type: either `text/html` or `text/plain`
     -   `body` string of the actual body content of the part
--   `attachments`: list of objects `{filename, content}` that represent the files attached to the email
+-   `attachments`: list of objects `{filename, content}` that represent the files attached to the email, where the `content` is base64-encoded

 ### Examples